slub/ocrd_kitodo/README.md

 (or equivalently:)

-    docker-compose ps
+    docker compose ps

 #### Configuration

-The following variables must be defined.
+The following variables must be defined when starting the services, respectively.

 > **Note**:
 > By _default_ this is done in `.env` file (with shell-like syntax).